 - Turkey breast, wings and legs, cut into chunks.

 It is perfectly fine to give your cat cooked meat; some pet owners prefer this.
 Don’t ever give cooked bones, they are too brittle and can splinter.
 As has already been mentioned, cooking destroys taurine, which is essential for your cat’s health.
 If you do decide to cook your cat’s meat, it will need supplementation with taurine.

 Chicken necks or wings are great for your cat’s dental hygiene.
 There is more information on feeding cats bones here.

 Please don’t use your cat as a waste disposal unit.
 If the meat has expired, don’t give it to your cat.
 Meat that has gone off won’t necessarily smell or look off.
 Always check the use-by date.

 What kind of meats aren’t suitable for cats?

 Processed (deli) meats such as salami, ham, turkey lunch meat, which contain high amounts of preservatives and have way too much salt.

 I am going to add fish to this list.
 While it is okay to give a small amount of fish to your cat, it should be a sometimes food, and not a regular part of his diet.
-Many fish contain high levels of mercury and low in vitamin E, which over time can result in a painful condition known as yellow fat disease.
+Many fish contain high levels of mercury and low in vitamin E, which over time can result in yellow fat disease.